-If you ever find yourself lost at sea, you better hope you packed some limes in your carry on or that there’s a lime tree near by!
-Limes were believed to have saved many a sailor from dying of scurvy (a disease cause by a Vitamin C deficiency) way back when.
+If you ever find yourself lost at sea, you better hope you packed some limes in your carry-on or that there’s a lime tree nearby!
+Limes were believed to have saved many a sailor from dying of scurvy (a disease caused by a Vitamin C deficiency) way back when.

 There are two different types of limes: sour and sweet.
 Sweet limes are difficult to find in the United States.
 You’re probably most familiar with one of the sour varieties—Key limes (known for making delicious pies) or Tahitian limes (the larger, egg-shaped variety).

 It so happens that sour limes are more nutritious than their sweeter relatives.

 For a small fruit, limes pack a big nutritional punch:

 Vitamin C. Lime juice is extremely high in Vitamin C. If you could stomach an entire cup of the stuff, you would get more than 100% of your daily recommended amount of this essential nutrient.
 Vitamin C is required to develop connective tissue, support blood vessel walls and heal wounds.
 Vitamin C is also a key ingredient in preventing colds.

 Citric Acid.
 The citric acid content of limes helps to protect your body against harmful bacteria.
 Research suggests that lime juice might actually prevent some bacterial infections.

 Flavonoids.
 Limes are high in flavonoids, which act as antioxidants in the body.
 Antioxidants help to protect our bodies from damage caused by unstable molecules known as free radicals.
 Flavonoids are also linked to the prevention of cardiovascular disease, cancer, and degenerative nerve disease.